 Our Program

-TRACC trains underrepresented racial/ethnic minoritized groups in translational addiction research how to integrate basic science findings into clinical/community practice and use new technologies to enhance the reach of treatments.
+TRACC trains early-career scientists in translational addiction research on how to integrate basic science findings into clinical/community practice and use new technologies to enhance the reach of treatments.
 TRACC is funded by the National Institute on Drug Abuse (NIDA).

 Our Mission